When Does Double Jeopardy Attach?

 Mistrials don’t necessarily invoke double jeopardy protections unless the trial judge weighs the reasoning for the mistrial and rightly dismisses the case.
 Deadlocked jurors who are honestly split in their opinions can lead to retrials if “manifest necessity” demands a retrial.

 Mistrials caused by prosecutorial conduct are obviously protected by the double jeopardy rule, and the charges remain dismissed through all jurisdictions.
 Conversely, double jeopardy doesn't attach when the defendant intentionally causes a mistrial, and they can be subject to a new trial.

 Double jeopardy protection is a complex area of criminal law.
 If you’re being investigated for a crime that was similar to one for which you've already served jail time, the issue can be critically important for you.
-If you want to know if you’re being unfairly prosecuted for the same conduct, you can meet with a criminal attorney to discuss your case.
-A skilled attorney in your jurisdiction will initially review your case free of charge and under no obligation to you.
+If you want to know if you’re being unfairly prosecuted for the same conduct, you can meet with a local criminal defense attorney to discuss your case.